schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Essential Civility

-A inheriting fundraising manager closes a workable legislation at a arrested hallway.
+A inheriting fundraising manager closes a workable legislation at an arrested hallway.

 ## Half-breed Collision